Addiction Rehab for the Whole Person

 There are likely several life circumstances for this weight gain, but the article brings up a number of common sense points that should likely be addressed in the treatment of addiction.
 While the drug or alcohol addiction is the primary focus of treatment, recovery experts should truly consider the whole person, not just one aspect of the patient’s life.

-A simple lifestyle component in rehab treatments could make a huge difference in addicts’ future health.
 If patients are taught about making good food choices, as well as the way in which the brain’s pleasure receptors recognize sweets and other unhealthy foods in a manner that is similar to the effects of getting high, they may be more likely to make good overall life choices upon release.